larsenv/VCiicon/README.md

 <ol>
  <li>Find a good title screen image of your game.</li>
  <li>Name it as iconTex.png (or other picture extension).</li>
- <li>Run the script and it will do the rest.
+ <li>Run the script (sh vciicon.sh "name of platform") and it will do the rest.
 It will save it in the Meta Folder.</li>
 </ol>

 <b>How You Can Help:</b>